wp-plugins/media-consumption-log/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=W3KL56CXEGRTN
 Tags: media consumption log, track, tv shows, movies, books, comics, games, serials, media Requires at least: 3.8
-Tested up to: 4.1.1
+Tested up to: 4.2
-Stable tag: 1.0.1
+Stable tag: 1.6.0
 License: GPLv2 or later

 This plugin helps you to keep track of the tv shows, movies, books, comics, games and other things you are consuming.

 == Description ==

 This plugin helps you to keep track of the tv shows, movies, books, comics, games and other things you are consuming.

-**This plugin uses categories and tags to track the serials.
+**This plugin uses categories and tags to track the serials and non serials.
 So please read the full description to learn how to use it.**

 There are two kind of tracked categories:

 * **Serials** are for tv shows and other things which have more than one part.
 * **Non serials** are for games or books which have only one part.

-Serials are separated by the tag.
+Different serials and non serials are separated by the tag.

 = Status =
 The status page shows a list of all the the serials and non serials.
-Serials are separated in running and complete serials.
-Running serials also show the last consumed part.
+Serials are separated in running, complete or abandoned serials.

 To create a status page make a new site and add the shortcode "[mcl]" to it.